zype/zype.github.io/platform_docs/videos.md

 **Step 3:**

 When the file is finished uploading, you will be redirected to the video's page where you can add additional metadata.
-Once your video is finished being transcoded, you will be able to play your video and select your video thumbnail.
+Once your video is finished [transcoding](http://en.wikipedia.org/wiki/Transcoding), you will be able to play your video and select your video thumbnail.

 ![add video metadata]({{ site.url }}/assets/Uploading Videos to the Zype Platform from the Web/add_metadata_to_video.png)